tinode/csharpbot/README.md

 bot.LoginSuccessEvent += Bot_LoginSuccessEvent; //LoginSuccess Event, when login success
 bot.LoginFailedEvent += Bot_LoginFailedEvent;  //LoginFailed Event, when login failed
-bot.DisconnectedEvent += Bot_DisconnectedEvent;  //when disconnected with the server, the bot will reconnect automatically. bot.BotResponse = new BotReponse();  //your response implement with IBotResponse bot.Start().Wait();  //start your bot
+bot.DisconnectedEvent += Bot_DisconnectedEvent;  //when disconnected with the server, the bot will reconnect automatically.
+//your should set your chatserver's http base url and api access key to handle larget file upload bot.SetHttpApi("your chat server http base url", "your api key");
+bot.BotResponse = new BotReponse(bot);  //your response implement with IBotResponse
+bot.Start().Wait();  //start your bot
 ```